Aksubayevsky District: Soviet period

 The territory of the Aksubayevsky belonged to the Chistopol district of the Kazan province until 1920.
-It then became part of the Chistopol canton of the Tatar ASSR from 1920-1930.
+It then became part of the Chistopol canton of the Tatar ASSR from 1920 to 1930.
 The cantons were subsequently abolished in 1930 and the Aksubayevsky district was formed on August 10, 1930.
 The boundaries and administrative divisions of the district have been changed several times.
 The district was abolished on February 1, 1963 and its territory was incorporated into the Oktyabrsky district.
 The Aksubayevsky district would then be reestablished two years later on January 12, 1965.

 An active policy of Russification of national peoples and the imposition of Russian languages through schools took place in the republic in the 1950s.
 As a consequence of this policy, all Chuvash pedagogical schools were closed in the village of Aksubaevo in 1956.
 The teaching of the Chuvash language and literature was restored only twenty years later.

 According to demographic records, a significant part of the population tried to move to cities during the 1980s.
 At the same time, the percentage of population decline in the Aksubayevsky district was significantly higher than the norm in the Republic of Tatarstan.
 In general, this trend was driven in large part by poor social conditions.
 For example, there was a lack of medical workers (for example there were only 0.6 pediatricians per 10 thousand of the population in the district).
 According to medical statistics, almost half of the population (42%) were without systematic medical supervision.
 These conditions affected the high mortality rate of children under one year old who often died at home.

 Oil fields were discovered in the district in 1945.
 The estimated productivity of each well was determined to be about 10-20 tons per day.

 After the collapse of the USSR in 1991, Tatarstan made an attempt to secede from Russia and gain independence.
 In 1992, a referendum was held, as a result of which Tatarstan proclaimed state sovereignty.
 However, the district decided to remain part of Russia as a sovereign republic.
 At the same time, Tatarstan began to pursue an independent socio-economic policy and the districts within the republic received greater independence.